-You can also just do a general search on the Internet via Google - including searching using Google Maps which will bring up results on a map.
+You can also just do a general search on the Internet - including searching using Google Maps which will bring up results on a map.
 Try putting in the search terms 'local food' or 'fruit and vegetable growers' and then your county, region or town.
-This may also take you to other websites that list local producers or other on-line directories like the Yellow Pages.
+This may also take you to other websites that list local producers.

-Whilst searching on-line you may also come across local food directories that have been produced specifically for your town, county or region.
-These usually list local producers selling direct to the public through farm shops, farm gate sales, or pick-your-own, as well as having details of farmers' markets, food businesses, restaurants providing locally produced food, box schemes and home delivery services.
-Local food directories have been produced by number of different organisations including councils, local food groups and environmental organisations because of the many benefits of local food.
-If you don't have access to the Internet you should be able to get printed copies of local food directories if they've been produced for your area by contacting your local council or asking in the library or tourism information centre.
+There may also be local food directories that have produced specifically for your town, county or region, for example Sustain’s Good Food map for London.
+These usually list local producers selling direct to the public through farm shops, pick-your-own, box schemes and farmers’ market, as well as restaurants and food businesses providing locally produced food.
+These directories are often produced by councils, local food groups or environmental organisation, and if you don’t have access to the internet you might be able to find a printed copy by contacting your local council or asking in a library or tourism information centre.

 Visiting a farmers' markets is a good opportunity to talk to local growers in person and see the range and quality of produce they sell.
 Visiting the nearest market will help you find producers who may be able to deliver to your area.
 If you do have a farmers' market in your town then stallholders may be willing to drop off to you on the same day as the market.
 You can find details of farmers' markets on the following websites and also by looking in local food directories or doing an Internet search.